2020PB/police-brutality/reports/Oregon.md

 ### Federal officers fire impact munitions at point blank | July 24th

-Footage shows federal officers firing on protestors at a distance of a few feet.
-Although protestors have shields and helmets, these weapons can be lethal at this distance.
+Footage shows federal officers firing on protesters at a distance of a few feet.
+Although protesters have shields and helmets, these weapons can be lethal at this distance.

 tags: protester, shoot, projectile